keras-team/keras-io/examples/graphs/md/node2vec_movielens.md

-Let's show how sample instance of the `movies` DataFrame.
+Next, let's check a sample instance of the `movies` DataFrame.

 ```python